8ta4/config/README.md

    - Place Broadlink RM4 Mini where it has direct line of sight to the AC unit
    - Power up Broadlink RM4 Mini
    - Place Sonoff SNZB-02P at the height where you sleep, near your bed
-   - Place Philips Hue Tap Switch Mini within arm's reach from your sleeping position
+   - Place Philips Hue Tap Switch Mini Black within arm's reach from your sleeping position
-   - Install Philips A21 - E26 smart bulb(s) - 100 W in the socket(s)
+   - Install Philips Hue A21 - E26 smart bulb(s) - 100 W in the socket(s)

 6. Connect the Broadlink RM4 Mini to your Wi-Fi network using the Broadlink app